antithesishq/glitch-grid/README.md

 can be configured using environment variables, controlling everything from startup times to the number of values written to the system during the test to (approximately) how often it will stop writing values and check if the system is in the correct state.

-### Python

-The Python implementation can be found in the `py/` subdirectory.
-It requires Python version 3.11 or higher.

 ### Go